• Menu

 Bourbon Hot Toddy

-Warm up with this bourbon hot toddy.
-The lemon and honey combination is also perfect for fending off a cold or flu.
+Warm up with this classic bourbon hot toddy.
+The lemon and honey combination makes this warm bourbon drink popular for soothing a sore throat or cold in winter.

 Course: Drinks